 CPI MoM US

-Inflation has been holding steady for several months in the US, growing by 0.2% monthly.
-There was a slowdown to just 0.1% in July but in August the CPI (consumer price index) inflation came back to its normal trend, growing by 0.2% again.
+Inflation has been holding steady for several months in the US, growing 0.2% monthly.
+There was a slowdown to just 0.1% in July, but in August, the CPI (consumer price index) inflation came back to its normal trend, growing by 0.2% again.
+In September it slowed down to just 0.1% again, but in October. inflation is expected to increase by 0.3% a month.
 Core CPI inflation has remained steady as well at 0.2%.
-Although we saw some decent economic numbers from US last months which might give inflation a small boost, let's see this month's numbers before we make any assumptions.
+Although we saw some decent economic numbers from the US last month which might give inflation a small boost, let's see this month's numbers before we make any assumptions.
+Please follow us for live coverage of this event and the impact it might have on the currency by market analysts.

 <% indicator.indicator_name %>